Transfer of immovable property

 According to the register of construction works or the land register, the summer cottage or garden house has been in the person’s ownership for more than two years and the size of the registered immovable does not exceed 0.25 hectares.

-sale is exempt from tax the tax exemption is not passed on, gains are taxed the tax exemption is not passed on, if conditions are met, then sale is exempt from tax the tax exemption is not passed on, if conditions are met, then sale is exempt from tax
+sale is exempt from tax the tax exemption is not passed on, gains are taxed the tax exemption is not passed on; if the conditions are met, the sale is exempt from tax the tax exemption is not passed on; if the conditions are met, the sale is exempt from tax

 This table provides a quick overview of real estate transactions that are taxable (including, under certain conditions or in the absence of the required condition, taxable).